ZGerber/taRemind/README.md

 ## Setup

-For sending emails from ta-remind@cosmic.utah.edu, the Google 2FA key has already been obtained (ask Zane).
-DO NOT DELETE this password without good reason.

-If you wish to use this program to send emails from some other domain, you will need a new Google account and 2FA key.
+This program is designed to send emails from any address, using Gmail as a relay service.
+This prevents emails from being flagged as spam.
+You will need a Google account and a 2FA key.

-You will need to set an environment variable to point the program to the 2FA key file.
+You will also need to set an environment variable to point the program to the 2FA key file.
 Edit your ~/.bashrc file to include the following line:

 ```bash
 export GMAIL_PASSWORD="your_password"